Bellavene/findger/README.md

   4. Start's fullscreen quicklook on active file in Finder's preview.

 Installation:
-  Add contents of this commands.py to your ~/.config/ranger/commands.py file
+  Add contents of this commands.py to your ~/.config/ranger/commands.py file.
+  Edit the code, change to your terminal application and set your key mappings for directional keys.

 Todo: Add cross support for Finder's color tags.